Jack Johnson (racing driver)

 Jack Johnson (September 2, 1944 – April 1, 2021) was an American dirt modified racing driver.
-A six-time Mr. Dirt Champion and four-time Super DIRT Series Champion, Johnson won 428 Modified feature races at 35 tracks in 10 states and two Canadian provinces.
+A six-time Mr. Dirt Champion and four-time Super DIRT Series Champion, Johnson won 428 Modified feature races at 35 tracks in ten states and two Canadian provinces.

 Racing career

-Jack Johnson got his interest in racing from his father Rollie Johnson who raced sprint cars.
-After discharge from the Army in 1966, Jack began his Modified career at the Fonda Speedway, New York, where he went on to win 11 track championships.
+Johnson got his interest in racing from his father Rollie Johnson who raced sprint cars.
+After discharge from the Army in 1966, Johnson began his Modified career at the Fonda Speedway, New York, where he went on to win 11 track championships.

 Johnson also won championships at the New York tracks at Albany-Saratoga Speedway in Malta, Brewerton Speedway, Rolling Wheels Raceway in Elbridge, Utica-Rome Speedway in Vernon, and Weedsport Speedway.
 In 1979 and again in 1984 Johnson won the Super Dirt Week main event at the Syracuse Mile.

-Jack Johnson was inducted into the New York State Stock Car Association and Eastern Motorsports Press Association Halls of Fame.
+Johnson was inducted into the New York State Stock Car Association and Eastern Motorsports Press Association Halls of Fame.
 Johnson was also nominated to the Northeast Dirt Modified Hall of Fame in 2002, but postponed his induction until 2012, saying that he had more races to win.

 Personal life

-Jack Johnson's last win was at Sharon Speedway (Ohio) in 2009, as a crash sidelined him later that year.
+Johnson's last win was at Sharon Speedway (Ohio) in 2009, as a crash sidelined him later that year.
 While in the hospital, doctors discovered a cancerous nodule on Johnson's right lung.
 He underwent surgery and began the recovery process.
-Shortly after the operation Johnson showed symptoms of ALS, and after a long battle he succumbed to the disease in 2021.
+Shortly after the operation, Johnson showed symptoms of ALS, and after a long battle, he succumbed to the disease in 2021.